We’re taking a break from workshops this year, but plan to resume in 2023. Sign up for our mailing list for a heads up when we update our calendar.

 ROOMS Most of the guest rooms are large (average 700-900sf) former classrooms charming schoolroom details (chalkboards, maps) and tons of natural light.
 Private rooms are typically cozier (former offices and teachers’ lounges).
 All of our beds have new, quality mattresses, cotton linens, and down blankets or comforters (cotton blankets instead on request).

 BATHROOMS AND SHOWERS are shared (the original school facilities).
 Towels and washcloths are provided.

-MASSAGE On-site massage is available by appointment from massage therapist and teacher June Jones.
-She has over 30 years of experience in a variety of modalities, from Swedish to pain management to prenatal massage. $35 for a half hour or $65 for a full hour.
+MASSAGE On-site massage is available by appointment from massage therapist and teacher Cindy Jones.
+She has experience in a variety of modalities, from Swedish to pain management to prenatal massage.

 BREAKFAST is continental, so come early to chat and knit, or sneak back to your room with coffee and a little something if you’re not a morning person.
 Breakfast includes coffee and tea, fruit, cold cereal, yogurt, pastries, toast, etc.

-DINNER is served buffet or family style.
+LUNCH and DINNER are family style.
 As always, you’re free to enjoy the group or fix a plate and skip out, if you’d prefer a little solitude.

-SNACKS (chips, popcorn, cookies, candy, fruit, etc.) are available free around the clock.
+SNACKS (chips, popcorn, cookies, candy, fruit, etc.) and leftovers are available free around the clock.

 If you’re bringing your own special snacks or beverages, you may keep them in one of the group fridges.

 Two-color pattern stick patterns created on the rigid heddle loom